Methylating agents and co-factors

-MaxMethyl provides nutrients that help in tissue formation, the formation of red blood cells, and in the metabolism of carbohydrates, fats, and proteins.
+MaxMethyl provides nutrients that help in the formation of tissue and red blood cells, and in the metabolism of carbohydrates, fats, and proteins.

 AOR™ guarantees that all ingredients have been declared on the label.
 Contains no wheat, gluten, corn, nuts, peanuts, sesame seeds, sulphites, mustard, soy, dairy, eggs, fish, shellfish or any animal byproduct.